 By repeating mantra, one can not only enter deep meditation, but also heal oneself and others.

-The entire branch of Bhakti Yoga – The Yoga of Devotion – is deeply connected to mantra chanting and Kirtan singing.
+The entire branch of bhakti yoga – the yoga of devotion – is deeply connected to the mantra and the kirtan chant.

 Nada Yoga opens your body, soothes your mind and opens your heart.

 Overview of the course

 This course will be full of sounds and melodies.
 As this course takes place in an ashram in the holy city of Rishikesh, we will participate in the program of the ashram with meditation, yoga lessons, fire ceremony, meals and evening programs.